hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 Notice that our short commit descriptions are shown here, and that we can see the different commits that we performed.

-On GitHub, you can choose to keep repositories public or make them private; and if they are private, you can choose specific GitHub users with whom you want to share it or collaborate with.
+On GitHub, you can choose to keep repositories public or make them private; if they are private, you can choose specific GitHub users with whom you want to share or collaborate.

 Once your document is online, you can continue to make local changes to your file.
 But you will have to synchronize your local changes to reflect these changes in the published GitHub repository.
 Git stores changes both locally (on your computer) and remotely (on GitHub servers), and it is important to keep these changes in sync.

-In GitHub Desktop and standard Git workflows, this is accomplished by regular, intentional rounds of **Pull** and **Push**, which **pulls** in changes from the remote repository, and **push**es any local changes to the remote repository.
+In GitHub Desktop and standard Git workflows, this is accomplished by regular, intentional rounds of **Pull** and **Push**, where you **pull** in changes from the remote repository and **push** any local changes to the remote repository.

 ## Making Changes Remotely